Som-Energia/somenergia-opendata/README.md

 ### Language

-Whenever human readable strings are shown, browser language is used by default (accept-language http header).
+Whenever human readable strings are returned, browser language is used by default (accept-language http header).
 Language can be forced by using `lang` query parameter.